 Produce 90% of Nordstrom Made products in factories that invest in women's empowerment.

-Contribute $250,000 in corporate grants to organizations that support women's empowerment to create training and resources within our global supply chain.
+Contribute $250,000 in corporate grants to organizations that support women's empowerment by creating training and resources within our global supply chain.

 In 2007, Nordstrom was the first retailer to begin implementing BSR's HERproject™ programming in an apparel factory.
 Since then, we've partnered to launch HERproject worker empowerment programs in more than 30 factories in five countries, reaching more than 25,000 workers.

 These programs have ripple effects that benefit families and entire communities by providing valuable skills and education that can help people thrive at work and beyond.
 Our factory partners have also seen business benefits as a result of the program, including reduced absenteeism and turnover.

 Products made in HERproject factories can be found in our Sustainable Style category because they meet our criteria for responsible manufacturing.

-In 2020, we began expanding the scope of our commitment to women by making a grant to CARE International in honor of International Women's Day and Women's History Month.
+In 2020, we began expanding the scope of our commitment to women by making a grant to CARE in honour of International Women's Day and Women's History Month.
 This year, we're continuing our commitment to CARE and are now donating to and partnering with Fashion Makes Change, a coalition of brands, nonprofits and consumers dedicated to educating and empowering women working within the global fashion supply chain.
 By finding new ways to support these women, we aim to help break the cycle of poverty and create new opportunities for dignified work.